muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76RC11):
+- Fix: OSC: incomplete interface declaration before some properties are used.
+- Fix: Hat to button container: incomplete import

 ### (m76RC10):
 - Change: Map to State: enable latch mode.
 This mode is a variant where when a state is triggered ON, retriggers are ignored until a timer lapses or the state is turned OFF again.
 When the timer lapses, the state automatically turns OFF.
 The use-case is for situations when you need something triggered once in a given amount of time.
 Thiis is a variant of autorelease.
 The state's mode do not matter if latching.
 The state is expected to be a vanilla (non expression) state and default to OFF.
 - Fix: Map to State: harden code against invalid states.